 These are things we should do in order to have better health.
 However, maintaining low blood glucose can be hard.
-A diet which seems to be useful is the low carb diet.
-However, there are other foods which can help.
+A diet that seems to be useful is the low carb diet.
+However, there are other foods that can help.

-There are foods which can help by improving the insulin sensitivity or lowering blood glucose levels.
+There are foods that can help by improving insulin sensitivity or lowering blood glucose levels.
 Intrigued?
 Read on, to find out more about these foods that lower blood glucose levels.

 12 Foods That Lower Blood Glucose Levels